Route 3 - Contract & Supplier Management - Planning & Governance

 This tool will provide an estimated resource calculation.
 There is a natural tendency to over-estimate the work required, and it is important to avoid this trap by being as pragmatic as possible.

-Where possible, it would be worthwhile comparing/collaborating with a similar organisation which has a more mature C&SM operation, especially where an organisation lacks the experienced managerial staff required to make informed judgements.
-This collaboration will allow the organisation to benefit from the experience of the more mature organisation and to factor in distortions such as the learning curve they will experience on the journey toward maturity.
+Where possible, it would be worthwhile comparing/collaborating with a similar organisation which has a more mature C&SM operation, especially where an organisation lacks the experienced managerial staff required to make informed judgements. this collaboration will allow the organisation to benefit from the experience of the more mature organisation and to factor in distortions such as the learning curve they will experience on the journey towards maturity.

 Roles and Responsibilities